 After training...

-Insulin released in response to CHO prevents muscle-breakdown & promotes synthesis.
+Insulin released in response to CHO prevents muscle-breakdown & promotes

 In the “recovery period” immediately after training, we can take advantage of these properties.